Why do men prefer women who are independent?

 As societal norms continue to evolve, the qualities that are valued in romantic partners are likely to shift further.
 Independence, along with emotional intelligence and mutual respect, will likely play a crucial role in defining the relationships of the future.

-In conclusion, the preference among men for women who exhibit independence is influenced by a combination of psychological appeal, evolutionary advantages, and changing societal norms.
+The preference among men for women who exhibit independence is influenced by a combination of psychological appeal, evolutionary advantages, and changing societal norms.
 This trend towards valuing independence not only reflects an evolution in romantic relationships but also signals a broader societal shift towards more balanced and equitable partnerships.
+As these dynamics continue to evolve, embracing independence within relationships can lead to deeper connections and more meaningful partnerships.